shoemaker/location-api/README.md

 ## To Do
 * The HTML and Node.js tests are duplicated.
 Need to update this to be DRY instead of WET.
-* Journey is a nice HTTP router, but it might be worth using Express instead.
+* Journey is a nice HTTP router, but consider using express instead.

 ## Dependencies